|

 1975-1996: French Underground Testing Series - Mururoa and Fangataufa

-The following is a summary of the underground nuclear testing series conducted by France in the Pacific from 1975 to 1996.
 France stopped the testing of nuclear weapons in the atmosphere in 1974.
 As a result, tests were moved underground at Mururoa and Fangataufa.
-Shafts were drlled deep into the atolls, first under the islands then in the lagoons and waters off the atolls.
+Shafts were drilled deep into the atolls, first under the islands then in the lagoons and waters off the atolls.
 The nuclear devices would be lowered down into the shafts and detonated.
-Underground testing proved to be cleaner then atmospheric testing but was a more complex and expensive task.
-The discovery of cracks in the atolls spurred fears of the radiation trapped underneath the islands from the underground explosions would escape into the sea.
+Underground testing proved to be cleaner than atmospheric testing but was a more complex and expensive task.
+The discovery of cracks in the atolls spurred fears that the radiation trapped underneath the islands from the underground explosions would escape into the sea.

 Nuclear Arsenal